conradakunga/Blog/_posts/2023-08-18-enum-attributes-for-enum-values-in-c.md

 One way to approach this would be to make use of [Attributes](https://learn.microsoft.com/en-us/dotnet/csharp/advanced-topics/reflection-and-attributes/), with which we can decorate our `enum` values.

-We start off my creating an attribute like this:
+We start off by creating an attribute like this:

 ```csharp
 [AttributeUsage(AttributeTargets.Field)]